 Chloe Combi continues a wide body of research and engagement with young people – something she sees as an essential part of all her ongoing work.
 She regularly speaks and does workshops at schools, colleges and universities, has a Sunday radio show listened to by thousands of teen listeners and engages with hundreds of young people at events she speaks at (one of the favourite parts of her job!)

-Her commitment to her research work enables her to write with unique insight and flair, and is also proving to be a real asset in the corporate world.
+Her commitment to her research work enables her to write, speak and advise with unique insight and flair, and is also proving to be a real asset in the corporate world, global brands and businesses.

 Generation Z: Their Voices, Their Lives was published by Penguin, Random House in 2015 to critical acclaim.
 It is the culmination of 2000 interviews with teenagers across the UK.